ninismr/Coffine-Business-Idea-and-Process/README.md

 Our business idea is called 'Coffine'.
 Coffine is a drop-ship platform that is created by FanBots in an attempt to provide Indonesian coffee producers with a platform for them to distribute their coffee beans around Indonesia.

-For more detail about our business idea, you may download and read our presentation slides that I have already attached.
+For more detail about our business idea, you may download and read our presentation slides that I have already attached within this repository.

 ![](coffine.png)